 Deciding whether to provide live training or use online e-learning is a choice many employers grapple with when it comes to training delivery preferences.
 However, in today's climate, we must choose e-learning!

-There are so many advantages of delivering ergonomics training online learning compared to traditional classroom training.
-The benefits are immense for remote workers, multiple shifts or global sites in different time zones that make it impractical for live training, anyway.
+There are many advantages of delivering online ergonomics training compared to traditional classroom training.
+The benefits are immense for remote and hybrid workers, multiple shifts, or global sites in different time zones that make it impractical for live training, anyway.

 Advantages of Learning Office Ergonomics Online